-See the Utility Guide for more information.
+See the Utility Guide.

 Using remote procedure calls in a clustered environment

 Remote procedure calls (RPCs) allow clients to initiate stored procedures on a remote server.
 The remote server runs the system procedure in its context as if it was requested by a local client, and sends back results to the original server over the network.